How do I download my files?

 You will receive an email containing a PDF with download instructions.
-Be sure to compare file sizes as come “save” and “save as” commands produce only small thumbnails.
+When downloading images, be sure to verify files sizes as some commands differ by browser.

 You should make several backup versions on different media, as media types go out of fashion.
 Remember beta tapes?
 Vinyl?
-No. Exactly.
-Save your images to a USB, a CD, a backup drive, your computer, even maybe your phone by sending them to yourself.
-Save them to an on-line storage media, if you use that.
-Also do this immediately because as soon as you have your files and you email me that you have them, I will delete them from the download site.
+No?
+Exactly.
+So be sure to save your images to different media and backup types like USBs, CDs if you have them, and on-line storage along with your computer.
 Clients are responsible for maintaining long term backups.

 No. Janice D Nelson Photography offers full non-commercial usage licenses and does not sell editing rights which are much more expensive.
 Most clients typically do not need editing rights.
 Full usage rights for the web, LinkedIn, social media, and professional printers meets the needs of most clients.

 Is there anything else I need to do after downloading my files?